jayalmaraz/jay-almaraz.github.io/docs/volunteers/applying-to-join-a-team.md

 There are a number of statuses that your activities might be in.
 You can view all of them by opening the `Legend`.

-To start with, you'll more than likely find one of three statuses on any new activity that you're in the process of joining:
+To start with, you'll more than likely find one of two statuses on any new activity that you're in the process of joining:

-1. ⏳ `Application pending` **(Purple Ring)** - you've expressed an interest in joining this activity and are waiting to be added to the team
+1. ❓ `No indication` **(Amber Ring)** - you haven't responded to the availability yet, and may be rostered if you the activity needs you.
+You should indicate your availability for as many dates as you can as soon as possible to avoid issues with scheduling.
-2. ⏳ `Enrolled and available` **(Amber Circle)** - you've been added to the team and you're still available for this date but haven't been rostered
+1. ⏳ `Enrolled and available` **(Amber Circle)** - you've been added to the team and you've selected _Yes_ for this date, but haven't been rostered yet.
-3. 🎉 `Rostered` **(Green Circle)** - you're on the team and you've been rostered onto this date
+1. 🎉 `Rostered` **(Green Circle)** - you're on the team and you've been rostered onto this date.

 ![pending, enrolled, and rostered statuses on an activity on the my activities page](./assets/applying-to-join-a-team/statuss.png)